Apply for Help

-The financial support that CFC can provide will be assessed on each individual case.
-All decisions on whether to offer financial support are made by CFC trustees and their decision is final.
+The financial support that we can provide will be assessed on each individual case.
+All decisions on whether to offer financial support are made by our trustees and their decision is final.

 How is the money paid?

-The money is paid directly to the supplier of the service CFC is funding.
+The money is paid directly to the supplier of the service we are funding.

 As long as we receive the application before the funeral arrangements are finalised, and the funeral director does not provide the above free of charge, we can consider helping with the following: